THEMIXT/staff/Alerting-System.md

 ## Subscribing to alerts
 A staff member can subscribe to or unsubscribe from these events manually using the `/alerts [type]` command.

-Keep in mind a staff member can only receive an alert if he has the correct permission to receive the alert.
+Keep in mind a staff member can only receive an alert if he has the correct permission.

 ```
   # Permission for managing the alerts you will get